Home Remedies for Toenail Fungus (2026): What Actually Works Fast — And What to Avoid

 • Spread with a cotton swab

-Most people need something stronger to see real improvement.
+Most people need something stronger to see visible improvement.

 3. Apple Cider Vinegar Foot Soak